dg/ftp-deployment/readme.md

 Before uploading is started and after is finished you can call own scripts on server (see `before` and `after`), which may for example switch server to maintenance mode.
+If you use php-config - you can run lambda function with deployment environment.

 Syncing a large number of files attempts to run in (something like) transaction: all files are uploaded with extension `.deploytmp` and then are quickly renamed.